 2.What are TOEFL Percentiles?

-Let’s take really brief look at how to identify a good TOEFL score from a mediocre one.
-What you’re looking at below is a percentile table.
-This percentile table will help us understand whether or not a score is ‘good’ better than just your scaled scored alone.
+Let’s take a brief look at how to identify a good TOEFL score from a mediocre one.
+You can see the percentile table below.
+This percentile table will help us understand whether or not a score is ‘good’ and how better you have performed than the others.

 How good is that?’